EstevesX10/Client-Server-Multiplayer-Game/README.md

     conda activate NodeJS

-For the next command make sure to be inside the Server Client Multiplayer Game Folder
+For the next command make sure to be inside the Server Client Multiplayer Game Folder to therefore install some other packages via npm [Node Package Manager].

     cd ./"Server Client Multiplayer Game"

-and therefore install some other packages via npm:
+To install express execute:

+    npm install express@4.18.2 --save-exact

+To install nodemon globally, which automatically refreshes the web page every time the source code is changed, make sure to use:

-    npm install express@4.18.2 nodemon@3.1.4
+    npm install -g nodemon@3.1.4

 ## Project Demo